yarolys/yarolys/README.md

 ###

-<p align="left">I am a beginner Python Backend developer with experience working in a team.
-My path in IT began with participation in the intensive course of School 21 from Sber, where I mastered the basics of programming and acquired my first skills in working with code.
-After completing the intensive course, I experimented with different areas: I studied the C and C# languages, developed functionality for downloading Minecraft clients from the official public Microsoft repository.
-These projects allowed me to better understand what tasks are interesting to me, and I found myself in developing bots.
+<p align="left">I am a beginner backend developer specializing in Python with experience working in a team.
+My journey in IT began with an intensive course at Sberbank’s "School 21," where I learned the fundamentals of programming and gained my first hands-on coding experience.

+After completing the course, I experimented in different fields: I studied C and C#, developed functionality for downloading Minecraft clients from Microsoft's official public repository.
+These projects helped me understand what kind of tasks interest me the most, and eventually, I focused on bot development.
-At the moment, I am actively developing in Python development, solving non-standard tasks that I come up with for myself.
-This helps me not only to deepen my knowledge, but also to learn new approaches and technologies.

-I also have experience working in a company where I was engaged in Python development in a team of professionals.
-However, the company changed its business direction, which was the reason for my departure.
-Now I am open to new opportunities, strive to develop my skills and contribute to interesting and complex projects.</p>
+Currently, I actively code in Python, come up with and solve non-standard tasks, which allows me to deepen my knowledge and explore new technologies.
+I have experience working in a team, where I not only wrote code but also analyzed and improved existing projects, suggested solutions, and collaborated with others.

+I am now open to new opportunities and eager to take on exciting and challenging projects that will help me grow as a developer.</p>

 <p align="center">